mongodb/mongo-python-driver/doc/examples/high_availability.rst

   >>> db.read_preference = ReadPreference.SECONDARY

-Read preference can be set on a connection, database, collection, or on a per-query basis, e.g.::
+Read preference can be set on a client, database, collection, or on a per-query basis, e.g.::

   >>> db.collection.find_one(read_preference=ReadPreference.PRIMARY)